Justin-Ferwerda/Justin-Ferwerda/README.md

 ![alt text](/Computer%20Class_000.jpg)
 # Hello, I'm Justin Ferwerda!

-I am a software developer passionate about all things data.
-I love making full-stack projects and especially love backend and business logic.
-I am currently a part-time instructor at Nashville Software School teaching Python/Django.
+I am a full-stack software engineer passionate about crafting elegant solutions to complex problems, adept at translating business requirements into technical solutions, and I love all things data!

 ### About Me

-I have been a full-time musician for many years, but have always enjoyed problem-solving and data-related endeavors.
-I am excited about a new career and continuing to learn new skills!
+I currently am a senior instructor at Nashville Software School teaching Python and Django.
+I also am a full-stack engineer at [Repped In Tech](https://www.reppedin.tech/)

 ## Connect With Me